 5 Ways To Expedite Your Joint Use Permitting

-Here are 5 ways you can position yourself to handle the increased load of your joint use permit requests and start billing for rental quicker.
+Here are 5 ways you can prepare for increased joint use permit requests, process approvals faster, and start billing rental.

 1. Utilize your existing Pole data

-- Confirming the details of an application is quicker and done with fewer data errors.
+- Confirming the details of an application is quicker, with fewer data errors.

 - You gain the ability to map the poles that are part of a permit through field tools such as Esri Collector or Fulcrum, making inspections smoother.